Homeschool.com interviewed Linda Dobson. Here are some frequently asked questions about homeschooling preschool and loving every minute of it!

 Some families sit down and do all their academic (book) work for a couple of hours each morning, freeing up the children’s afternoons for personal pursuits.
 Others scatter bookwork throughout the day, or note that their children might sit down with a math book for 2 weeks straight, then not touch it again for a month.
 Sometimes families simply go through the course of a day and only take advantage of “teachable moments” as they arise.

-As you begin to homeschool, and if you just observe what takes place in the course of a week or so, you’ll begin to notice a “rhythm” – your family’s personal rhythm.
+As you begin to homeschool, observe what takes place in the course of a week or so.
+Soon you’ll begin to notice a “rhythm” – your family’s personal rhythm.
 Here’s where you’ll get your best clues as to the best times for particular pursuits.
 Just one word of warning: When I did this, I saw that two of my children were night owls!
 Just about the time my mind and body were winding down, they were just getting into gear!
 This was definitely an impetus to help them become independent learners very quickly!

 Q: What can I do with my toddler and infant when I need some time to focus on an activity with my older homeschooling child?

 A: Common sense will dictate what needs to be done for any particular situation.
 Homeschooling parents have found that infants are easily incorporated into the flow of a homeschooling lifestyle.
-Since you’re not saddled with a school schedule, you have the flexibility to do more concentrated work during nursing time, sitting in the high chair time, nap time, or even bedtime.
+Since you’re not saddled with a school schedule, you have flexibility.
+Do more concentrated work during nursing time, sitting in the high chair time, nap time, or even bedtime.
 Toddlers, full of energy and eager to explore, may require a little more strategic planning.

-When I asked experienced homeschooling moms how they handle their toddlers, their answers could be placed in two categories: inclusion or diversion.
+I asked experienced homeschooling moms how they handle their toddlers.
+Their answers could be placed in two categories: inclusion or diversion.
 Most of them prefer inclusion as they noticed the very real educational benefits of this.

 Briefly, inclusion means listening to a read-aloud as a family.
-While many of the books may be “over the toddler’s head,” it’s incredible what they do pick up from these opportunities.
+While many of the books may be “over the toddler’s head,” it’s incredible what they do pick up.
 It doesn’t hurt the older child to listen to books aimed specifically at the toddler, either.
 Inclusion also means a “similar” activity.
 For example, if your older child is writing a poem, a younger child can feel included with a piece of paper and a crayon.

 Doing math?
 The younger child can play with manipulatives, too.
 Diversion methods include saving special play toys just for the occasion.
 If everyone moves outside, the little ones can play in the sandbox within easy viewing.
 Computer games help, as does the occasional Winnie the Pooh video some folks were loathed to confess to playing.

 Finally, Dad was an often-mentioned, popular diversion, asked upon arriving home to run to the store or to enjoy the park for “just a little bit.”
-One piece of advice one Mom shared that is worth repeating: “Go to the young ones before they’re clamoring, saturate them with attention, then return to your teaching.”
+One piece of advice worth repeating: “Go to the young ones before they’re clamoring, saturate them with attention, then return to your teaching.”

 Q: Do I need a computer in order to homeschool preschool?